max-zzzz/Scam-Website-Finder/README.md

 then put the .txt file in a folder
 2. Download the python file to the same folder
 3. Run the python file in Terminal with "python3 websitefilterer.py" (check that you have python3 installed)
-4. If everything is correct, it will ask you for keywords to filter out websites, to find some scam websites I recommend using "microsoft,support,windows,247,tech,apple" and so on
+4. If everything is correct, it will ask you for keywords to filter out websites, to find some scam websites I recommend using keywords like "microsoft,support,windows,247,tech,apple,paypal,amazon,office," and so on

 It will now generate and open an html file with a list of the links, at the top is also a button which chooses websites randomly.
 Most of the websites will be down already, though.